 The main attraction of Glacier National Park is the spectacular 50 mile drive that crosses Continental Divide and traverses the Towering Garden Wall.
 Living glaciers, sparkling lakes, mountain-fed streams, brilliant wild flowers, dense forests and abundant wildlife provide an ever changing panorama.

 Ride the Red Jammer Buses through Glacier National Park.
 Completely refurbished buses with a knowledgeable driver will give you an experience of a lifetime.
 These tour buses will pick you up at our campground daily.
-Call Glacier Park, Inc. for more information on tours available and reservations.
+Visit the Glacier National Park Lodges' Website for more information on tours available and reservations.
 There are also shuttles available in Apgar, just inside the park's entrance.

 There are half day floats, full day floats and dinner floats available.
 If you are interested in going on a float trip please come to the office and let us make reservations for you.
 The raft company will come to our campground and pick you up.

 There are numerous places to go trail riding in and around Glacier National Park.
-Just outside Glacier Park is Rawhide Trail Rides which is only one mile from the campground.
+Just outside Glacier Park is Swan Mountain Outfitters which is only one mile from the campground.
 Inside Glacier National Park there trail rides are available at Apgar, Lake McDonald and Many Glacier.
 You can sign up for one hour, two hour and all day tours.

 Glacier Park offers you nearly a thousand miles of trails.
 There are many short day hikes that will take you into Glacier back country or to mountain chalets.
 A few good choices would be Avalanche Lake Trail, Trail of the Cedars, Granite Park Chalet or the boardwalk at Logan Pass.
 There are guided day hikes available also.
 Don't miss experiencing all that Glacier National Park has to offer.
 You will be amazed at the wildflowers, vistas and all of the wildlife that you can see on a day hike or even a short walk in Glacier!